-Home loans with unlimited additional repayments can save you a great deal of money over the long run, even if you are only making an additional repayment of $100 per month.
-By cutting down on your principal balance, you are reducing the loan amount and therefore the interest payment sooner than your terms intended you to.
+Home loans with unlimited additional repayments can save you a great deal of money over the long run.
+Even an extra repayment of just $100 per month cuts down your principal balance faster, reducing the loan amount and therefore the amount of interest you're paying.

-It’s important to note that this feature is usually available with variable rate home loans.
-In some cases, you may be able to make additional repayments on a fixed rate loan, but these are generally limited to a certain amount over the fixed term or each year.
+This feature is usually available with variable rate home loans.
+You may be able to make additional repayments on a fixed rate loan, but these are generally limited to a certain amount.

 Comparison of home loans with unrestricted extra repayments